 Vision: Trojans trek will be recognised as the most effective peer support wilderness based intervention which reconstructs the psychological health and well being of service and ex service personnel.

 Mission.
 Trojan’s Trek plan, conduct and evaluate wilderness based peer support interventions to assist service, ex-service, and first responders, adversely affected by their service.

 Context.
-Trojan’s Trek is a program which was first run in the North Flinders Ranges of SA in the late 1990s to assist troubled Vietnam veterans return to a normal life.
+Trojan’s Trek is a program that was first run in the North Flinders Ranges of SA in the late 1990s to assist troubled Vietnam veterans return to a normal life.
 Present day, Trojan’s Trek is going from strength to strength with staff assisting all those with military, police or a first responder background

 The objectives of the trek are to develop in the participants through joint and individual challenge: